What you need to know today about the virus outbreak

-A surge in infections has caused a critical shortage of medical supplies in many places.
-The hunt for ventilators and other critical items is consuming Europe and the U.S.Deaths around the world passed the 15,000 mark Monday.
+A desperate race to find medical equipment continues as the World Health Organization warns that the outbreak is accelerating and calls on countries to take strong, coordinated action.

-Meanwhile, China is slamming the U.S. for “scapegoating” over the virus, the Tokyo Olympicsis considering postponing the event to 2021and lawmakers in the U.S. are negotiating a nearly $2 trillion economic rescue package.
+And as virus deaths accelerate in the U.S., President Donald Trump has gone against the advice of scientists and top health experts, claiming he will reopen the country and its ailing economy in weeks, not months.

-Here are some of AP’s top stories Monday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.
+Here are some of AP’s top stories Tuesday on the world’s coronavirus pandemic.

 WHAT’S HAPPENING TODAY: